 But while trying to rent a home with a bad credit record can be difficult, it’s certainly not impossible.

-With the right steps taken, you can improve your chances of renting a home in no time – here’s what to do:
+By taking the right steps, you can improve your chances of renting a home in no time – here’s what to do:

 Check your credit record: